Now what? You make a whole meal in that pan, that’s what.

 - 4 ounces (113 grams; about 1 cup) ditalini

 - 1 (15-ounce) can cannellini beans, drained and rinsed

 - finely grated Parmesan cheese for serving

-- Add the onion, celery, garlic and sage and stir with a pinch of kosher salt.
+- Add the onion, celery, carrot, garlic, and sage and stir with a pinch of kosher salt.

 - Serve with grated Parmesan cheese for sprinkling over each bowl.

 Amount Per Serving: Calories: 236Total Fat: 8gSaturated Fat: 1gTrans Fat: 0gUnsaturated Fat: 6gCholesterol: 9mgSodium: 1861mgCarbohydrates: 31gFiber: 7gSugar: 8gProtein: 11g

 The nutritional information above is computer-generated and only an estimate.